rontea/theme_2/README.md

 ## Change log

+Update 9.27
-9.27 Update src/style.scss to have an option to add bulma, bootstrap and google font
+- Update src/style.scss to have an option to add bulma, bootstrap and google font
+- Added gulp task compile-bulma

 Add the following to import individual component of each framework
 ```